cakebatterandsprinkles/portfolio-gatsby/src/posts/23-format_wars.md

 Another thing to mention is the web-safe colors.
 Web-safe colors are colors that would look the same in any browser on most computer screens.
 Although 8 bits allow to encode 256 different colors, only 216 of them are web-safe.
 The web-safe pallete allows consistency, but if your image has more than 216 colors (which is most probably the case), then most of your color data will be lost on the saved file.
 The quality of the image saved with a web-safe palette will be worse in this case.
 In attempt to maintain the quality of the image, the image editing software can apply a process called **dithering**, which is also referred to as **color quatization**.
 Dithering works by placing available colors next to each other, an attempt to create the illusion of a color that does not exist in the palette.
 If the pixels are small enough, human eye can be deceived, but dithered images tend to have a speckled/grainy appearance when zoomed in.

+Resaving a 24 bit RGB true color image as an indexed bitmap will usually make the image file smaller.
+This is one method you can use to effectively compress a bitmap image file.
+Resaving a bitmap with fewer colors classifies as lossy compression (because the image will lose some of its quality in the process), and this data loss is irreversible, which is something we will discuss later.

 #### RGB and CMYK Color Spaces and How Screens Work

 Mathematical representation of a set of colors is called a **color space**.
 Color spaces differ depending on the medium that is being used.
 For example, physical pigments (such as crayons and colored pencils) and light (rainbows!) work differently, therefore they have their own color spaces.